 This module is designed to provide students with a thorough understanding of global trade regimes through an overview of globalisation and contemporary international economic relations; the regulation of international trade by the WTO; and the relationship between international trade, harmonisation of the law and trade-related issues.

 This module presumes familiarity with the principles of contract law and extends these into the international arena in the field of international sale of goods.
 It deals with the English law governing trade in wet and dry commodities and international law, principally the United Nations Convention on the International Sale of Goods.
 It aims to enhance the student's ability to tackle the practical, policy and economic implications of legal regimes enabling trade and transactions between parties divided by or purposely straddling legal and geographic boundaries.

 This module enables students to understand, analyse and comment upon the international law framework on minority rights and indigenous peoples under the United Nations, American, European, African and Asian systems, assessing their efficacy in dealing with violations.

 Understand, analyse and asses the relevant regulations at national and European level governing discrimination as well as the practical, historical, social, economic, ethical and philosophical context in which these operate.

-Dr Elvira Dominguez-Redondo, Programme Leader for all LLM courses, is actively engaged in improving human rights around the world, including working to protect human rights defenders in Mexico and leading the creation of the first LLM in Human Rights In Iraq, at Duhok University, Kurdistan.
-You can find out more about her work and research as well as her contact details, should you wish to discuss any aspect of the LLM programmes, by visiting her staff profile.
+Programme Leader for all LLM courses, is actively engaged in promoting the realization of human rights at local, national and international levels.
+His works focuses on the protection of the rights of indigenous, tribal, forest and other land dependent peoples in the context of large scale development activities impacting on their territories and way of life.
+You can find out more about his work and research, as well as his contact details should you wish to discuss any aspect of the LLM programmes, by visiting his staff profile.